perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 variable (i.e. how the variable itself is actually implemented).

-The `is` keyword indicates what a particular container (variable, parameter, etc.) *is* â namely, how it's implemented and how it operates.
+The `is` keyword indicates what a particular container (variable, parameter, etc.) *is* — namely, how it's implemented and how it operates.
 Saying:

     sub bark(@dogs is Pack) {...}